-Beverly is one of BGEA’s many Internet Evangelism volunteers over the age of 65.
-She’s 82 and volunteers as an e-counselor.
+Beverly is one of BGEA’s many Internet evangelism volunteers over the age of 65.
+She’s 82 and volunteers as a chat coach.
 She chats with people online through the evangelistic website, PeaceWithGod.net, answering spiritual questions and directing online visitors to Jesus Christ as the only lasting hope.

 “He said that all it takes is a working computer and a desire to do it,” Beverly said, then laughs.
 “He didn’t say anything about you have to know how to work the computer. … The only thing I really knew how to do was email.”